Junhwipark/yolov5-seat-belt/README.md

 ---

-This README serves as an overview of the project, highlighting its objectives, challenges, and the potential value it can bring to vehicle safety systems.
-Feel free to contribute or suggest improvements!

 # Seatbelt Detection Model

 This project focuses on developing a deep learning-based model to detect seatbelt usage in real time.
 Below is an overview of the model's performance evaluation and visual analysis.